Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 Our current code contains several `expect` calls, which we’ll refine later.
 This exemplifies one of Rust’s key strengths: explicit error handling, ensuring that nothing is left to implicit behavior.

+In the main function, we create a UDP socket bound to port 1053 and initialize a 512-byte buffer.
+We then print a message indicating that the DNS server is running.
+Inside the loop, the server listens for incoming requests, parses the DNS header, and prints the query details, continuously processing requests until stopped with `Ctrl+C`.

 Now, let’s run the server!
 Open a terminal and start the DNS server: `cargo run`.
 Open another terminal and run `dig @localhost -p 1053 rust-trends.com`

 Since we have not implemented DNS query processing, `dig` won’t receive a valid response.
 Instead, it may retry a few times before giving up.
 Because **UDP** is an unreliable protocol, dig simply attempts the query again if no response is received.